HomeEgypt liveaboardsBrothers - Daedalus - Elphinstone

 The Big and Little Brother Islands are the first B in this triangle.
 Undersea mountains that rise from the surface are part of Marine Park Islands National Park.
 These islands offer breathtaking wall diving, with an amazing variety of fish like barracudas, tuna, and snapper, as well as occasional hammerheads and silky and whitetip sharks.
 Sometimes even manta rays can be seen here.
 The diversity of soft corals and gorgonians that cover the wall is incomparable.
 The Brothers Islands also offer wreck diving.
 Aida and Numidia lie along the walls of Big Brother.
 Once a supply vessel and a cargo ship, they are now home to a thousand fish.
 Daedalus Reef is also a part of the Marine Park, which is a lighthouse reef with deep walls and drop-offs and is known as a place where divers have a chance to spot scalloped hammerhead sharks.
 The last but definitely not least part of the triangle is Elphinstone.
 This destination is famous for drift dives with breathtaking deep walls encrusted with corals.
 Oceanic white tips, hammerheads or reef sharks may be in this area

-Must see dive sites of Brothers - Daedalus - Elphinstone
+Must See Brothers - Daedalus - Elphinstone Dive Sites

 Big Brother, Little Brother, Daedalus, and Elphinstone are obviously included.
 You can also visit Abu Dabbab, Gota Abu Ramada, and Small Giftun along the route.
 These dive sites have almost everything that divers could want: gorgeous coral gardens, canyons, swim-throughs, hundreds of coral species, and wrecks

-When To Go Dive at Brothers - Daedalus - Elphinstone
+When To Go Diving in Brothers - Daedalus - Elphinstone

 Like other destinations in the Red Sea, you can visit the Brothers Islands, Daedalus, and Elphinstone all year round.
 The water temperature can reach 30°C (86°F) in the summer months and drops to 23°C (73°F) in winter.
 Visibility is usually good around 20-40 m (66-131 ft).
 Currents here can be strong